keu/docs/software_versioned_docs/version-0.16/customize-image.md

 ## Docker Compose Override

-The Astronomer Software CLI is built on top of [Docker Compose](https://docs.docker.com/compose/), a tool for defining and running multi-container Docker applications.
+The Astronomer CLI is built on top of [Docker Compose](https://docs.docker.com/compose/), a tool for defining and running multi-container Docker applications.
 If you're interested in overriding any of our CLI's default configurations ([found here](https://github.com/astronomer/astro-cli/blob/v0.16.5/airflow/include/composeyml.go)), you're free to do so by adding a `docker-compose.override.yml` file to your Astronomer project directory.
 Any values in this file will override default settings run upon every `$ astro dev start`.

 To add another volume mount for a directory named `custom_dependencies`, for example, add the following to your `docker-compose.override.yml`: